dan-nadler/dan-nadler.github.io/_posts/2017-01-23-analyzing-data.markdown

 It's worth spending a little time to really understand what we're seeing in this series, and to that end it's important to know a bit about my condo's heating system.

-* I live on the bottom floor of an old, three story building.
+* I live on the bottom floor of an old, three story building
 * My walls are horse-hair plaster
 * The windows are original (and quite leaky)
 * My condo is heated via force hot air, and the furnace was recently replaced